Chart Color Schemes

 In terms of cultural diversity, Dromana records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Dromana's population, born in Australia, stands at 79.6%, with 89.0% being citizens and 91.1% speaking English only at home.
-Christianity is the predominant religion, accounting for 50.9%.
-Judaism, at 0.2%, is slightly overrepresented compared to Greater Melbourne's 0.2%.
+Dromana's population, born in Australia, was 79.6%, with 89.0% being citizens, and 91.1% speaking English only at home.
+Christianity was the dominant religion, accounting for 50.9%.
+Judaism, however, was slightly overrepresented at 0.2% compared to Greater Melbourne's 0.2%.

 Frequently Asked Questions - Diversity